Federal statutes: 11 USC § 101 et seq. Note: specific statutory links are provided below

 Co-signers.
 If someone has co-signed a loan with the consumer who files for bankruptcy, the co-signer may have to pay the debt.

 Debtors must be honest and list all their assets, debts, income and expenses.
 Failure to list an asset, like a personal injury lawsuit can result in the debtor losing that asset.
 In Re Yonikus 974 F.2d 901 (7th Cir.
 1992).

 Necessity for an attorney

 Although it may be possible for some people to file a bankruptcy case without an attorney, it is not a step to be taken lightly.
-The process is difficult and consumers may lose property or other rights if they do not know the law.
+The process is difficult, and consumers may lose property or other rights if they do not know the law.
 It takes patience and careful preparation.
 Chapter 7, straight bankruptcy, cases are easier.
 Very few people have been able to successfully file Chapter 13, debt adjustment, cases on their own.

 Credit counseling requirement

 Within 180 days prior to filing a Chapter 7 or 13 bankruptcy, the debtor must receive a briefing from a nonprofit budget and credit counseling agency that has been approved by the United States trustee or bankruptcy administrator.
 This can be done the same day that the case is filed, as long as it is completed before the case is filed.
 Agencies must waive the fee for debtors who are unable to afford the fee.
 If an agency refuses to waive the fee and the debtor is very low income, the debtor should shop around.
 There are many approved agencies.
-The briefing can be done by phone or by internet, and can be done quickly, so the courts almost never waive the credit counseling requirement.
-After the case is filed debtors must also complete an instructional course on personal financial management in order to get a discharge.
+The briefing can be done by phone or by the internet and can be done quickly, so the courts almost never waive the credit counseling requirement.
+After the case is filed debtors must also complete an instructional course on personal financial management to get a discharge.

 Services to avoid